Peale Family Paintings from the Estate of J. Ashley and Pamela Patterson Roach

 Peale Family Paintings from the Estate of J. Ashley & Pamela Patterson Roach

-Sale highlights include Peale Family Paintings from the Estate of J. Ashley & Pamela Patterson Roach featuring works by Charles Willson Peale (1741-1827), Rembrandt Peale (1778-1860), Rubens Peale (1784-1865), and Mary Jane Peale (1827-1902).
+Sale highlights included Peale Family Paintings from the Estate of J. Ashley & Pamela Patterson Roach featuring works by Charles Willson Peale (1741-1827), Rembrandt Peale (1778-1860), Rubens Peale (1784-1865), and Mary Jane Peale (1827-1902).
 Read More

 Property Deaccessioned from Historic Hudson Valley

-Session II: American Silver, Furniture & Decorative Arts / Wednesday, April 15
+Session II: American Silver, Furniture & Decorative Arts / April 15

-Consignments are currently being accepted for furture auctions.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for complimentary auction estimates.
 Our Specialists are always available to discuss the sale of a single item or an entire collection.